Previous Research Seminars - 2018

 - Speaker: Jonas Rademacker, Bristol

 Abstract: The LHCb experiment at CERN has collected an unprecedented data set in beauty and charm decays.
 The resulting precision measurements are sensitive to physics at mass scales far beyond the “energy frontier”, i.e. the highest collision energies achievable in colliders.
 Recent results indicate that these data are beginning to challenge the SM of particle physics.
-This seminar will summarise recent LHCb results, with focus on precision measurements of Charge-Parity violation and rare decays.
+This seminar summarised recent LHCb results, with focus on precision measurements of Charge-Parity violation and rare decays.

 Wednesday 28 February: Charge Propagation

 Abstract: Charge propagation is surprisingly difficult to describe in quantum field theory.
 Even in the abelian theory, where the spectre of confinement is avoided, the persistent interaction of the electron with its environment leads to deep theoretical problems.
 There is, though, an exactly solvable model of an electron in a plane wave background (the so called Volkov solution) that provides an attractive arena for testing ideas related to the more general propagation problem.
 David reviewed some of the recent results we have derived concerning charges propagating in an elliptical class of backgrounds, and outline how to incorporate loop corrections.
 Some of the lessons learnt from this were discussed in the context of the more general problems that arise when charges propagate.

 Thursday 8 March: Rigidity and global rigidity of graphs

 - Speaker: Bernd Schulze, Lancaster